abissgr/calipso-hub/README.md

 ## Overview

+High level framework for rapid development of maintainable enterprise applications.
+Back-end SCRUD services are very model driven, while the SPA webapp framework allows your view structures to be defined declaratively as usecases described in JSON.

+The back-end uses Spring framework components.
+Relational databases are supported by JPA.
+NoSQL stores are supported as well, while application instances also contain their own clusterable ElasticSearch node.

 The Maven modules of this project produce a WAR that can be used as an overlay in your project.
 The artifact makes it easy to quickly prototype the full stack of a Spring application and provides many ready to use features such as:

  - Authentication and authorization services, including RESTful Single Sign On